 What is it with Ann Cleeves’ books that make it so difficult for me to get into?
 I don’t know, but I’m always glad I persevered.
+Red Bones was no exception.
 The Shetland series is one of the first series I’ve read, and it’s nice to get to know the characters throughout the different books.
 You’ll be presented with so many different angles of their lives and it’s hard not to get invested.

 Red Bones – Ann Cleeves